 - Place the bagel bites in the boiling water for about 30 seconds**.
 The bagel bites should float (if not, see notes below).
 You can boil several bagel bites in the pot at a time, just make sure there is enough room for them to float openly in the water.
 Remove from the boiling water using a slotted spoon or spatula and spread them on the baking sheets with space between each.

-- Lightly brush the bagel bites with the egg wash, then sprinkle with toppings (such as sesame seeds, poppy seeds, or everything bagel seasoning).
+- Whisk together the egg white and 1 Tablespoon water to create the egg wash.
+Lightly brush the bagels with egg wash, then sprinkle with your chosen toppings, if using (such as sesame seeds, poppy seeds, or everything bagel seasoning).
+You can also dip the bagels into the toppings if you prefer.

 Rebecca says